-The biosecurity measures outlined above are in line with best practice guidelines issued by the National Roads Authority (NRA, 2010) - The Management of Noxious Weeds and Non-native Invasive Plant Species on National Roads and broadly based on the Environment Agency's (2013) - The Knotweed Code of Practice: Managing Japanese Knotweed on Development Sites (Version 3, amended in 2013).
+The biosecurity measures outlined above are in line with best practice guidelines issued by the National Roads Authority (NRA, 2010) - The Management of Noxious Weeds and Non-native Invasive Plant Species on National Roads and broadly based on the Environment Agency's (2013) - The Knotweed Code of Practice: Managing Japanese Knotweed on Development Sites (Version 3, amended in 2013, accessed on the Environment Agency's website on the 11th of July 2016).

-In addition to the above, Best Practice measures around the prevention and spread of Crayfish plague5 will be adhered with throughout all rehabilitation measures and activities.
+In addition to the above, Best Practice measures around the prevention and spread of Crayfish plague7 will be adhered with throughout all rehabilitation measures and activities.